-- 2.49 The Party had noted the change in the role of the regional parties in the past one and a half decades.
+2.49 The Party had noted the change in the role of the regional parties in the past one and a half decades.
 In class terms, the regional parties reflect the aspirations of the bourgeoisie of their regions.
 This has led them to conform by and large to the neo-liberal policies.
 Further, they display opportunism and vacillation with regard to the BJP and Congress in order to suit their political interests in the state.
 The Telugu Desam Party and the Lok Janshakti Party allied with the BJP in the Lok Sabha election.
-The NCP which was in alliance with the Congress in Maharashtra broke with it and made overtures to the BJP after the assembly elections. - 2.50 The AIADMK and the BJD fought independently and did well in the Lok Sabha elections.
+The NCP which was in alliance with the Congress in Maharashtra broke with it and made overtures to the BJP after the assembly elections.

+- 2.50 The AIADMK and the BJD could do well fighting independently in the Lok Sabha elections.
 However, they are both taking a pro-BJP government stance subsequently.
 The BJD and AIADMK governments in Odisha and Tamilnadu are pursuing neo-liberal policies.
-Both the AIADMK and the DMK in Tamilnadu are plagued by corruption cases involving their top leadership.
-Parties like the Samajwadi Party, the BSP and JD(U), when in government, follow essentially the same policies as that of the Central government - 2.51 It is necessary to fight against the policies of the state governments run by the regional parties which adopt anti-people and antiworking class positions.
-It is also essential to launch a political campaign against the bourgeois ideology and politics of the dominant regional parties so that the masses can be won over from their influence. - 2.52 The parties which sprung up from the erstwhile Janata Dal have announced they will unite.
-The SP, RJD, JD(U), JD(S), INLD and SJP are merging into a single party.
+Both the AIADMK and the DMK in Tamilnadu are plagued by corruption cases involving their top leadership. - 2.51 It is necessary to fight against the policies of the state governments run by the regional parties which adopt anti-people and anti-working class positions.
+It is also essential to politically campaign against the bourgeois ideology and politics of the dominant regional parties so that the masses can be won over from their influence. - 2.52 The parties which sprung up from the erstwhile Janata Dal are making efforts to unite.
+The SP, RJD, JD(U), JD(S), INLD and SJP are planning to merge into a single party.
 If this materializes, they can emerge as an effective force in Uttar Pradesh, Bihar and some other pockets in North India.
-However, it remains to be seen whether they can formulate a coherent programme with a democratic social and economic content. - 2.53 Parties based on the Muslim community have been active and made headway in certain areas.
-The All India United Democratic Forum (AIUDF) has established itself in Assam where it is the main opposition party in the assembly.
-It has been trying to expand to other states, though not with much success.
-The Majli e-Ittehadul Muslimeem (MIM) which was entrenched in the Hyderabad region is expanding its reach.
-In the Maharashtra assembly election in November 2014, it won two seats and came second in three more.
-Its extremist rhetoric is attracting sections of the Muslim youth.
-The Social Democratic Party of India (SDPI) is a party floated by the extremist Popular Front and it is trying to expand in the southern states.
-In some areas, such parties are garnering support, given the

-- acute dissatisfaction with the secular bourgeois parties amongst the minorities - 2.54 A new political party to emerge since the last Congress is the Aam Aadmi Party.
+However, it remains to be seen whether they can formulate a coherent programme which has a democratic social and economic content. - 2.53 A new political party to emerge since the last Congress is the Aam Aadmi Party.
 It originated from the anti-corruption movement led by Anna Hazare.
-The AAP emerged as a major party in the Delhi assembly elections in November 2014 and later in Punjab during the Lok Sabha elections.
-The AAP won an unprecedented victory winning 67 out of the 70 seats in the February 2015 assembly election in Delhi.
-The AAP has had an appeal to middle class sections, urban poor and youth, particularly in Delhi.
+The AAP emerged as a major party in the Delhi assembly elections and later in Punjab during the Lok Sabha elections.
+The AAP has had an appeal to middle class sections and youth in many places.
 However, apart from agitating on popular issues, it has not come out with a clear cut programme and policies.